Arizona v. California

 Arizona v.
 California is a set of United States Supreme Court cases, all dealing with disputes over water distribution from the Colorado River between the states of Arizona and California.
-It also covers the amount of water that the State of Nevada receives from the river as well.
+It also covers the amount of water that the State of Nevada receives from the river.

-When a dispute arises between two states, the case is filed for original jurisdiction with the United States Supreme Court.
-This is one of the very limited circumstances where the Court has original jurisdiction; that is, as a trial court and no lower may hear the case.
+When a dispute arises between two states, the case is filed for exclusive original jurisdiction with the United States Supreme Court.
+This is one of the very limited circumstances where the Court has original jurisdiction as a trial court and no lower may hear the case.
 In all other cases, the Court acts as the highest level appellate court in the United States.

 The cases involved were all named Arizona v.
-California, and were decided in 1931, 1934, 1936, 1963, 1964, 1966, 1979, 1983, 1984, and 2000.
+California, and were decided in 1931, 1934, 1936, 1963, 1964, 1966, 1979, 1983, 1984, 2000, and 2006.